Strooom/PongGameConsole/README.md

 * docs : project documentation, other than software.
 Software is documented in .md files next to the source code
 * hw : files for manufacturing of the case

+# Next TODO
+* show the bat and ball customer characters on the correct row and column, depending on their position